IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

     Service Endpoint

-Notice in the output the **Download Location** is set to **/home/<your user ID>/Downloads**.
-Since this directory doesn't exist, it needs to be created before a object download can occur.
+Notice in the output the **Download Location** is set to **/home/<user ID>/Downloads**.
+Since this directory doesn't exist, it needs to be created before an object download can occur.

 11. Create a **Downloads** directory in the Cloud Shell environment.